PrometheusAgent

 stat_queue_ids

 List of StatQueue IDs to collect metrics from.
 Can include tenant in format <[tenant]:ID>.
 If tenant is not specified, default tenant from general configuration is used.
+Leave empty to automatically collect metrics from all available StatQueues (requires apiers_conns).

 Available Metrics